Monkland, Herefordshire: All Saints church

-The tower is 13thC of three stages with a corbelled cornice and a shingled timber broach spire.
+The tower is 13th-century of three stages with a corbelled cornice and a shingled timber broach spire.
 The second stage has lancets with labels, the first stage a square-headed window in each wall.
 The fame of the church derives from it being where Sir Henry Williams Baker was from 1852 to 1877.
-Ut was here that he worked as Chairman of the Committee of Compilers for Hymns Ancient and Modern.
+It was here that he worked as Chairman of the Committee of Compilers for Hymns Ancient and Modern.